dezmediah/thatstrangesensation/index.md

 <p>Two hours later she is entering the day’s data into the Thai governmental database.
 On that morning's dive, she and her team of interns completed a fish survey and noted this bounty: forty-five butterfly fish, nine bream, five parrot fish, three angel fish, twenty-five wrasse, forty-five cardinal fish, and one soap fish.
 Still much fewer snapper than she’d like to be seeing, but the other fishes were doing well.</p>

-<p>E types away beside her, probably messaging with a prospective intern, an eager undergraduate or beleaguered graduate student, looking for a suitable research site to host them as well as an exciting Southeast Asian experience.
+<p>E types away beside her, probably messaging with a prospective intern: an eager undergraduate or beleaguered graduate student, looking for a suitable research site to host them as well as an exciting Southeast Asian experience.
 A storm has rolled in.
 L’s nostrils are alerted to a metallic smell as large raindrops begin to fire away on the roof as if they mean to put a hole in it.
 She feels as if the space has become smaller, as if the world would be happy to do them in.</p>

 <p>L leans her forehead on her hand, rubs her temples.
 “I’ve got a bit of a headache now,” she says.
 E turns toward her and frowns.</p>